kshitiztiwari/lfa-frontend-development/README.md

 This course will cover the basics of HTML, CSS and JS after which the SASS is covered.
 Student will finally learn [Bootstrap](https://getbootstrap.com/) (Frontend Framework) to create responsive webpage templates.

+All the codes and resources are placed inside their respective folders.
+HTML and CSS files will be inside the HTML folder For the class that have HTMl/CSS Exercise, there is *snippet* folder inside where the code snippets are placed.

 ## Course Objectives
 1. Learn HTML and CSS
 2. Basic idea of JS and JQuery